zachcontreras185/Windows-Active-Directory-Lab/README.md

 - Connected various Windows ans Linux machines to the domain, assigning them a user and password.

 ### Tools Used
-- Windows Server 2025
+- Windows Server 2025 as the server manager OS
-- Windows 11
+- Windows 11 as a user machine
-- Ubuntu Linux
+- Ubuntu Linux as a user machine

 ## Screenshots

 ![VirtualBox_project-px2-dc_01_04_2025_17_42_06](https://github.com/user-attachments/assets/3e9c7288-bd2c-4e95-b9e6-0281193f2180)

 *Ref 1: Creation of the Active Directory Domain Controller.
 I created the forest under the DC and named it "CORP.project-px2-dc.com".*